alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/sizing.md

 # How to estimate log consumption

-In order to perform an estimation of the log consumption you should deploy a representative topology on a test environment, dump the logs index out of elasticsearch and then insert the logs again in elasticsearch with a different deployment id for every concurrent deployment logs that you may keep.
+In order to perform an estimation of the log consumption you should deploy a representative topology on a test environment, dump the logs index out of elasticsearch and then insert the logs again in a test elasticsearch with a different deployment id for every concurrent deployment logs that you may keep.

 Basically this means number of deployment expected per day * time to leave of the deployment.
 Configured through below property